anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 transactions can process simultaneously so long as their state access patterns don't conflict, ensuring [serializability](https://en.wikipedia.org/wiki/Database_transaction_schedule#Serializable).

+!!! todo

+    If we adhere to the template,
+    we should squash this opening prose with the purpose.

 ## Purpose

-Workers are one of the [[Mempool Engines#mempool-engines|mempool engines]] and, in V2, they are _the_ only one and there is only a single worker.
+Workers are one of the [[Mempool Engines#mempool-engines|mempool engines]] and, in V0.2, they are _the_ only one and there is only a single worker.

 The worker receives transaction requests from users and [[Solver#solver|solvers]] and batches these transaction requests, assigning a